-If you are a non-custodial parent and have changed jobs, the amount of child support you are required to pay does not automatically change to reflect your new salary.
+If you're a non-custodial parent and have changed jobs, the amount of child support you are required to pay does not automatically change to reflect your new salary.
 However, you may petition the court to change a child support order after transitioning to a new job, particularly if you can no longer afford the payments due to a decrease in pay.
 Similarly, the custodial parent may seek modification for additional child support if the non-custodial parent earns substantially higher wages from a new job.

 Changing the amount or terms of court-ordered child support is referred to as "child support modification."
 Courts consider a variety of facts before approving a modification request and typically decide whether the new job (or other determining factors) can be considered a "substantial change in circumstances."
 Furthermore, parents who agree on the terms of a child support modification may do so with a judge's approval.

-Reasons to Modify a Support Order
+Reasons to Modify a Child Support Order

-One or both parents may seek to change a child support order.
+One or both parents may seek to change a child support order after changing jobs or otherwise experiencing a change in income.
 A modification may be either temporary or permanent, depending on the particular circumstances underlying the request.
 A court may temporarily modify an order of child support to accommodate a recipient child's medical emergency or a temporary financial hardship of either one of the parents.

 Whatever the reason for modification, the court must always consider the needs of the child.
 Reasons for modifying a child support order include the following:

-- A significant change in the child's needs
+- A significant change in the child's needs;

-- Increased cost of living
+- Increased cost of living;

-- Either parent has been incarcerated
+- Either parent has been incarcerated;

-- Either parent becomes unemployed or experiences a change in income
+- Either parent becomes unemployed or experiences a change in income;

-- Family income increases significantly after either parent remarries
+- Family income increases significantly after either parent remarries;

-- There is a change in child support laws
+- There is a change in child support laws.

-How to Modify a Support Order
+How to Modify a Child Support Order